 If you would like to become a member of the Literacy Task Group in your community, please contact the Literacy Outreach Coordinator.

 Each region also has a Literacy Outreach Coordinator (LOC) to carry out the actions identified by the task group through the community literacy plan.
 The LOC is involved in:

-- Providing facilitation and support to the community literacy task group;
+- Providing leadership, facilitation and support to the community literacy task group;

 - Identifying literacy needs and issues in the community;